-Although you can make and receive calls (with the exception of 911 emergency service) on your mobile phone using Hangouts, we recommend battery backup to ensure 911 service on your home phone.
+Although you can make and receive calls (with the exception of 911 emergency service) on your mobile phone using Google Voice, we recommend battery backup to ensure 911 service on your home phone.

 Battery backup options

-If Google Fiber Phone is available in your area, Google Fiber offers an optional battery backup unit you can purchase when you sign up for Fiber service or add Google Fiber Phone to your existing service.
+We offer an optional battery backup unit you can purchase when you sign up for Google Fiber service (or when you add Google Fiber Phone to your existing service).
 Our battery backup delivers up to 24 hours of backup power and maintains 911 service on your home phone.
-If you choose to purchase our optional solution, our Installation Specialist will deliver and set up the unit during your Fiber installation appointment.
+If you choose this option, our installation specialist will deliver and set up the unit during your appointment.

 Check your network connections

-Your Google Fiber Phone Box is connected to the Internet through your Network Box and Fiber Jack.
-If you have power, but your Google Fiber Phone home service is unavailable, your Network Box or Fiber Jack may be the cause of the interruption.
+Your Google Fiber Phone Box is connected to the internet through your router and Fiber Jack.
+If you have power, but your Google Fiber Phone home service is unavailable, your router or Fiber Jack may be the cause of the interruption.